 We are looking for plays and screenplays that include the feminine experience beyond a woman’s romantic relationships.
-While we acknowledge that love, sex, and romance are all primal parts of being female, we insist that no real, three-dimensional woman lives in a romantic bubble.
+While we acknowledge that love, sex, and romance are all primal parts of being women, we insist that no real, three-dimensional woman lives in a romantic bubble.
 We are hoping to read, write, and hear stories about women who are more like us: women with diverse, layered, complex lives.

 The Bechdel Test first appeared as a conversation in a comic strip of Alison Bechdel's.
 Although now an integral part of feminist film theory and criticism, The Bechdel Test was never meant to be a test.
-As such, we are excited to continue the discussion of what we believe the 'spirit' of the test to mean, how plays might push the boundaries of the test, and what we mean by 'female'.
+As such, we are excited to continue the discussion of what we believe the 'spirit' of the test to mean, how plays might push the boundaries of the test, and what we mean by 'woman.'

 Our intention is to … 1. promote writers writing for women, 2. create more roles for women, 3. challenge the accepted portrayal of women in film and on stage, 4. foster an active and engaged community of actors, playwrights, directors, dramaturgs, and theater lovers.